Protocol Layer Architecture

 Architecture Position

-This is Tier 3 of the 5-tier Bitcoin Commons architecture (BLVM technology stack):
+This crate sits at stack layer 3 of the six-layer Bitcoin Commons architecture (technology stack):

 1. Orange Paper (mathematical foundation)